How to find us?

 The prospective applicants for the reinstatement of Lithuanian citizenship may enquire about Lithuanian documents to support their citizenship applications at Lithuanian Archives.

-If a Lithuanian citizen is legally also a citizen of another state, in the eyes of Lithuanian Government that person is only citizen of Lithuania.
+If a Lithuanian citizen is legally also a citizen of another state, for the Government of the Republic of Lithuania that person is considered as a citizen of Lithuania only.

 Reinstatement of Citizenship